JasonYao3/JasonYao3/README.md

 ### Hi there!
 Welcome to my Github Profile 👋

-Thanks to Jaemin for showing me this cool Github hidden feature (https://github.com/importdata/importdata/blob/master/README.md).
+# Connect me on:

 Linkedin:  (https://www.linkedin.com/in/jason-yao-5b6181187)

 Github: (https://github.com/JasonYao3/JasonYao3)

+Thanks to Jaemin for showing me this cool Github hidden feature (https://github.com/importdata/importdata/blob/master/README.md).

 <!--
 **JasonYao3/JasonYao3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.